bogomirov/keyboard-shortcuts/README.md

   * [Microsoft Windows Active Desktop](backgrounds/active-desktop.png)

-You can use the provided templates to correct and supplement the shortcuts you need or include background imagery that appeals to you best.
+You can use the templates provided with the project to correct and supplement the shortcuts you need, or include background imagery that appeals to you best.

 #Prerequisites

-In order to take maximum advantage of this project, you will need the following software installed:
+To take maximum advantage of this project, you will need the following software installed:

 * Git core client, in order to manage your local copy of the project files:  http://git-scm.com/downloads

-* Adobe Illustrator and Adobe Photoshop, to use the provided templates
+* Adobe Illustrator and Adobe Photoshop, in order to use the provided templates

 #Install

-The installation of this project on your system includes the following steps:
+To install this project on your system, follow these steps:

-1. Grab a copy of the project repository and place it on an appropriate local folder.
+1. Grab a copy of the project repository and place it in an appropriate local folder.
 On Windows 7 for example, execute in Command Prompt:

 ```
 git clone https://github.com/bogomirov/keyboard-shortcuts.git ^